 Sign up to our newsletter to receive news on upcoming trainings and events directly in your mailbox!Read More

 The organizers of the ICSLA 2018 in Istanbul made the conference fully accessible by appointing an interpreting consultant and coordinator and offering 5 official conference languages: English, Turkish, Turkish Sign Language (TID), International Sign (IS), and American Sign Language (ASL).
 In addition, participants also brought a team of British Sign Language (BSL) and Norwegian Sign Language interpreters.
 I provided the consultancy, logistical and technical advice and coordinated the 15 interpreters.
-Communication was a success and therefore the conference went smoothly, with all presenters and participants having the choice to use any of the 5 languages.
-The cooperation between the organizers and my services as a consultant and coordinating interpreter was excellent and a model for any future multilingual conferences.
 Thank you @ICSLA2018Read More

 Multilingual conferences and high-level meetings require different skills than sign language interpreters are often educated in.
 Come to the training in Vienna on 6 & 7 October 2018 and take the opportunity to practice strategies and discuss theories.